MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/hall-of-fame.md

 # Community Contributor Hall of Fame

 The PowerShell Community is a vibrant and collaborative group.
 We greatly appreciate all the help and support we get from the community.
-Read the [Contributor's Guide][contrib] to learn how you can contribute.
+You can be a contributor too.
+To learn how, read our [Contributor's Guide][contrib].

-As of the end of January 2023, these GitHub users are the All-Time Top Community Contributors.
+These GitHub users are the All-Time Top Community Contributors.

 ## Pull Requests merged